Baby Lemon Impossible Pies Recipe

 1. With a dusting of powdered sugar

-We’ve found that the simplest finish is often the prettiest.
+I’ve found that the simplest finish is often the prettiest.
 A light sprinkle of powdered sugar just before serving makes these little pies look bakery-worthy without any extra effort.

 2. Topped with whipped cream